-Note that in the above examples, Paula and Lori were in charge of their respective classes/channels.
-These leadership roles were consistent from week to week and were established before I started looking at specialized chat based on rank in the main guild which organized the raid.
-Sometimes, however, encounter-specific roles needed to be assigned (much like the MT roles which could change from week to week).
-Sometimes a player was assigned a role because he or she had participated in an encounter no one else in the raid had done before.
-Other times these roles were taken up by players who had learned how to manage their cognitive load either through some innate ability or, more likely, through the use of addons.
-Cognitive load theory (Sweller, 1988, Cooper, 1998) suggests that people have a finite capacity of working memory.
+Other times a player was assigned a role because he or she had participated in an encounter no one else in the raid had done before.
+If no clear candidates were suited for encounter-specific roles, these roles were taken up by players who had established themselves as capable of managing their cognitive load either through some innate ability or, more likely, through the use of addons.
+Cognitive load theory (Sweller, 1988,

+Cooper, 1998) suggests that people have a finite capacity of working memory.
 In terms of instructional design, and all information design in general, elements of design and interface take up some of this working memory, thereby increasing cognitive load.

 Confusing elements put on more load than otherwise necessary, taking away people's ability to work with the content to be learned or the actual information being conveyed.
 Many players supplement World of Warcraft's built-in interface with user-created addons which replace or augment certain design elements to help them keep track of all of the information going on in the world.
 A player having an addon which notified him or her of specific events during an in-game encounter (e.g., the addon called CEnemyCastBar) was sometimes the deciding factor when roles were being assigned or taken up.